openflam/openflam.github.io/pages/tools/geodomain-explorer.md

 # Geo-domain Explorer

-<a href="https://anon-vps.github.io/geo-domain-explorer/" target="_blank">Geo-domain Explorer tool</a> helps visualize geo-domains queried by the Mercator client at a given location.
-It also automates the creation of DNS records that are needed to register map servers and make them discoverable by Mercator.
+<a href="https://anon-vps.github.io/geo-domain-explorer/" target="_blank">Geo-domain Explorer tool</a> helps visualize geo-domains queried by the OpenFLAME client at a given location.
+It also automates the creation of DNS records that are needed to register map servers and make them discoverable by OpenFLAME.

 ## Visualize geo-domains queried